Skip to main content

 The pricing experiment that required sign-off from Finance, Legal, and two Sales segments.

-Addresses: Addresses P&L thinking, stakeholder complexity, and quantitative rigour in one story.
+Addresses: Addresses commercial thinking, complex stakeholder management, and strong analytical thinking in one story.

 • How you built the LTV model with Finance